CashBowen/Wordle-Instant-Word-Of-The-Day/README.md

 Click add new bookmark,

-But the title as anything you want,
+Put the title as anything you want,

 Paste the code from the bookmarklet code in the URL box,